xukaili/CandiHap/README.md

 <img src="https://github.com/xukaili/CandiHap/blob/master/Figures/logo_mac.gif" width="100" height="100"> <img src="https://github.com/xukaili/CandiHap/blob/master/Figures/logo_win.gif" width="100" height="100">

-**CandiHap** is a user-friendly local software, that can fast preselect candidate causal SNPs from Sanger or next-generation sequencing data, and report results in table and exquisite vector-graphs within a minute.
+**CandiHap** is a user-friendly local software, that can fast preselect candidate causal SNPs from **Sanger or next-generation sequencing data**, and report results in table and exquisite vector-graphs within a minute.
 Investigators can use CandiHap to specify a gene or linkage sites based on GWAS and explore favourable haplotypes of candidate genes for target traits.
-CandiHap can be run on computers with Windows, Mac, or UNIX platforms in graphical user interface or command lines, and applied to any species of plant, animal and microbial.
+CandiHap can be run on computers with Windows, Mac, or UNIX platforms in graphical user interface or command lines, and applied to **any species** of plant, animal and microbial.
 The analysis of CandiHap can do as the followings: </br></br>
     **1).** Convert the VCF file to the hapmap format for CandiHap (vcf2hmp);</br>
     **2).** Haplotype analysis for a gene (CandiHap);</br>
     **3).** Haplotype analysis for all genes in the LD regions of a significant SNP one by one (GWAS_LD2haplotypes);</br>